 After removing food from the oven, stir, if possible, to even out the temperature.
-If the food is not hot enough, use Time Cook to reheat for more time.
 Reheated foods may have wide variations in temperature.
 Some areas may be extremely hot.

-If food is not hot enough after the countdown, use Time Cook for additional reheating time.
+If food is not hot enough after the countdown use Time Cook for additional reheating time.